Course Change Process

 11. Once you have submitted your entries, a message will come up showing the URLs to the changes you made and the completed (static) page.
 The Registrar’s Office will begin to process these changes as soon as you submit your entries.
 Although you may edit your data and submit them more than once, please be aware that we will receive an email each time you do this, and may have already begun making your changes as soon as the first submission was received.
 Thus, if you need to correct anything after your initial submission, we ask that you contact us IMMEDIATELY so that we can take stock of which changes have already been applied.

-12. New for this year: After an overwhelmingly positive response to the increased use of the waitlist functionality in 2011-12, all courses and departments that previously asked us to create waitlists will have this functionality turned on by default.
+12. New for this year: After an overwhelmingly positive response to the increased use of the waitlist functionality in 2011-12 and even more buy-in during 2012-13, all courses and departments that previously asked us to create waitlists will have this functionality turned on by default.
 We will only run these waitlists after the initial registration period has ended for all class years through the last Friday before the semester begins.
 The waitlist information remains visible to instructors as a guide after classes start, but is not binding on the instructor.
 During the scheduling period, if you would like to make changes to the exact courses that should incorporate a waitlist, or any kind of logic used to determine waitlist ranking (e.g. majors, then class year; or simply class year), please email Ashley with this information.

 13. Any specific room requests may be entered directly into the Comments field.
 In future years, we will be creating separate comment fields for room requests, waitlist requests, and comments for the Provost.
 Also, recognizing that certain recitation periods are more in demand than others, once the schedule has been published to the campus community, we ask that you and your department’s faculty make room change requests as soon as possible prior to the start of the semester.